UTSCCSCC01/finalprojectf22-momentie/doc/sprint0/competition.md

 Why so?

- - LinkedIn’s position is to serves as a job seeking platform, and its target customers are job seeker, not advice seeker.
-Of course they can add a career advice section to their platform, but that will weakens their primary target.
+ - LinkedIn’s position is to serve as a job-seeking platform, and its target customers are job seekers, not advice seekers.
+Of course, they can add a career advice section to their platform, but that will weaken their primary target.

 ## Wix